exercism/common-lisp/concepts/functions/introduction.md

 Functions can also have, optionally, a documentation string (also called a 'docstring').
 If provided it comes after the argument list but before the body of the function.
-The documentation string can be via `documentation`.
+The documentation string can be accessed via `documentation`.

 ```lisp
 (defun add-nums (x y) "Add X and Y together" (+ x y))